 The two books are:

-FAR/AIM by the FAA contains every detail on Federal Aviation Regulation and maintaining air safety.
+FAR/AIM by the FAA contains every detail on Federal Aviation Regulations and maintaining air safety.

-The answers to the most basic questions such as:
+The answers to the most basic questions such:

 - What is the validity of a private pilot license?;